-The proportion of sustainable investments aligned with the EU Taxonomy was 12%.
+The proportion of sustainable investments aligned with the EU Taxonomy was 3.4%.

-The environmental objectives to which the sustainable investments contributed were climate change mitigation and climate change adaptation.
+The environmental objective to which the sustainable investments contributed was climate change mitigation.

 In order to attain the environmental characteristics promoted by this product, the product invested in sustainable investments even though some investments did not meet all of the detailed criteria for "environmentally sustainable investments" within the meaning of the Taxonomy Regulation.